 When the immune system is weakened or malfunctions, the body becomes highly susceptible to infection and is slower to respond.
 Compromised immune cells can incorrectly identify pathogens and antibodies, as well as other body cells, which may lead to more severe problems.
 A combination of factors – including stress, fatigue, lack of sleep, toxins in food and the environment, age, and genetics – all contribute to weakened immunity over time, resulting in everything from the common cold or flu to serious illness.

 Maintenance of a healthy immune response is a pivotal part of overall health and wellness.

 Enzymes and Cellular Metabolism

 Our bodies rely on intricate chemical reactions to function normally.
 When these biochemical processes are impaired or if toxins accumulate, the body must turn to abnormal metabolic pathways to survive.
 As a result, the normal immune response is weakened and eventually becomes irresponsive.

 Systemic enzymes help provide the necessary energy for metabolic reactions essential to immune health.
-Enzymes have been shown to stimulate the body's natural defenses while breaking down offending pathogenic immune complexes.
-This helps relieve stress on the body and strengthen the immune system, which can speed the healing process.
+Enzymes have been shown to stimulate the body’s natural defenses while breaking down offending pathogenic immune complexes.
+This helps relieve stress on the body and strengthens the immune system, which can speed the healing process.
 Enzymes can also reduce free radical damage, inhibit pathogens and potentially provide support for the most challenging of health disorders.